 The Lennart Meri Conference is organised by the International Centre for Defence and Security (ICDS), a Tallinn-based think tank in cooperation with Lennart Meri European Foundation.
 The President of Estonia is the Patron of the Conference.
 Main partners are the Ministry of Defence of Estonia, the Ministry of Foreign Affairs of Estonia, several NGOs and supporters from the private sector.
 Volunteers help us run the conference smoothly.

 If you have any questions about Lennart Meri Conference to which you cannot find the answer from this website, please don’t hesitate to reach out to us – firstname.lastname@example.org.

 The Lennart Meri Conference is an invitation only event.
 The invitation will be e-mailed and we only approve registrations made in our registrations system.
 Please register at your earliest convenience as the seats are limited!

-For speakers, we cover flights and accommodation (2 nights’ accommodation during the conference and 3 nights for transatlantic speakers).
+For speakers, we cover flights and accommodation.
 The conference does not cover costs for local transfers in country of residence.
 If a speaker fails to attend the conference for personal reasons (family, sickness etc.), the ICDS reserves the right to request for the refund at least 50% of the flight costs.

 For other participants, to book your stay at any of the Conference hotels you can kindly use our Conference discount code.
 For all guests accommodated in hotels connected to the conference we provide transportation from and to the airport, the harbour, and the bus or railway station.
 Your personal transfer information will be given to you upon arrival at the Registration Desk.